WIRELESS CONNECTION WITH YOUR LAPTOP

-Use of personal software is not allowed without permission from the Head of Technology & User Experience.
-If you are unsure if your software is allowed, ask the reference librarian.
+Use of personal software is not allowed without permission.
+If you are unsure if your software is allowed, ask the Reference Librarian.

-Be sure to save all work flash drive while working.
+Be sure to save all work to a flash drive while working.

 Do not shut down computers when you are finished.
-Computers will automatically shutdown ten minutes before the library closes, so please plan accordingly.
+Computers will automatically shut down five minutes before the library closes, so please plan accordingly.